rebeccaramjiawan/e_line_simulation/README.md

 The simulation code MAD-X was used to model the beam transport, with the bunch tracking simulated using PTC (polymorphic tracking code).
 The scattering foil was modelled using Multiple Coulomb Scattering in Python.
 Errors were added using Monte-Carlo methods, sampling from Gaussian distributions.
-Encoded constraints include the tunnel width, the placement of plasma cells, the alignment of the laser lines.
+Encoded constraints include the tunnel width, the placement of plasma cells, the alignment of the laser lines, permitting no beam loss.

 There is functionality to perform both single and multiobjective design optimisation.
 Use the flag [pyMOO](https://pymoo.org/) to use genetic algorithms.